tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 +++

 ## fraud proof data structures
-<u>Alot of these proposals would require changes to the Bitcoin protocol itself</u>
+Alot of these proposals would require changes to the Bitcoin protocol itself
 <ul>Invalid transaction if input does not exist
 <li> the entire blockchain
 </ul>